A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

-We consider a single, massive $\gtrsim 250 \Msun$, rapidly rotating, low-metallicity star as the progenitor of GW150914- and GW170104-like BHB systems.
+We consider a single, massive $\gtrsim 250 \Msun$, rapidly rotating, low-metallicity star as the progenitor of GW150914- and GW170104-like BBH systems.
 Such a star would be the natural outcome of the merger of a massive, tight binary system with a common envelope \citep{deMink+2014, Hwang+2015, MandelMink:2016}.

-Furthermore, such massive stars are expected to form in nearly equal mass ratio tight binaries and merge within a Hubble time at a rate comparable to the low end of the BHB merger rate inferred by LIGO, $\sim 10$ Gpc$^{-3}$ yr$^{-1}$ \citep{GW170104:2017}.
+Furthermore, such massive stars are expected to form in nearly equal mass ratio tight binaries and merge within a Hubble time at a rate comparable to the low end of the BBH merger rate inferred by LIGO, $\sim 10$ Gpc$^{-3}$ yr$^{-1}$ \citep{GW170104:2017}.
 Ref. \citep{MandelMink:2016} uses a Kroupa initial mass function (IMF) to estimate the merger rate of $\gtrsim60 \Msun$ stars to be $\sim 20$ Gpc$^{-3}$ yr$^{-1}$.
-If we simply extend the back-of-the-envelope argument made by Ref. \citep{MandelMink:2016} to only consider stars above $125 \Msun$ (assuming that they exist), and assume that such binaries form in nearly equal mass ratio pairs (see \citep{Hwang+2015}), then because the Kroupa IMF scales as a $-2.35$ power law in mass, the decrease in the inferred merger rate drops by only a factor of $(60/125)^{-1.35} \sim 3$.
-Considering further that only two of the three LIGO detections are of the proposed single progenitor type put forth in our model, the rate of stellar mergers above $\sim 125 \Msun$ is not inconsistent with the rate of very massive, nearly equal mass ratio BHB mergers inferred by LIGO.
+If we simply extend the back-of- the-envelope argument made by Ref. \citep{MandelMink:2016} to only consider stars above $125 \Msun$ (assuming that they exist), and assume that such binaries form in nearly equal mass ratio pairs (see \citep{Hwang+2015}), then because the Kroupa IMF scales as a $-2.35$ power law in mass, the decrease in the inferred merger rate drops by only a factor of $(60/125)^{-1.35} \sim 3$.
+Considering further that only three of the five LIGO detections are of the proposed single progenitor type put forth in our model, the rate of stellar mergers above $\sim 125 \Msun$ is not inconsistent with the rate of very massive, nearly equal mass ratio BBH mergers inferred by LIGO.

-We require the total stellar mass to be above $\sim250 \Msun$ so that stellar collapse is not subject to the pair instability supernova mechanism, causing the star to explode, leaving behind no progenitor, or pulsating and losing too much mass to be the progenitor of a $\sim 60 \Msun$ BHB \citep[\textit{e.g.},][]{Woosley:2016, Woosley:2017:PPiSN, WooHeger:2015}.
+We require the total stellar mass to be above $\sim250 \Msun$ so that stellar collapse is not subject to the pair instability supernova mechanism, causing the star to explode, leaving behind no progenitor, or pulsating and losing too much mass to be the progenitor of a $\sim 60 \Msun$ BBH \citep[\textit{e.g.},][]{Woosley:2016, Woosley:2017:PPiSN, WooHeger:2015}.